VA Disability Rating for Lung Nodules

 - Unexplained weight loss

-Lung nodules are linked to other conditions, such as rheumatoid arthritis, tuberculosis, and several respiratory conditions.
+Lung nodules are linked to other conditions, such as rheumatoid arthritis, tuberculosis, chronic bronchitis, and several respiratory conditions.
 These conditions, and thus lung nodules, may be caused by environmental factors that affect military personnel, such as exposure to radiation, asbestos, or burn pits.

 Service Connection for Lung Nodules